Meters per Second to Knots Converter — Meters

 Tips for accuracy

-- Treat simplified models (wave height, radar horizon, etc.) as estimates—real conditions vary with fetch, refraction, and equipment.
+- Treat simplified models (waves, radar horizon, etc.) as estimates; real conditions vary.

 Practical examples